AxelMrak/LeChicStore/README.md

 <div id="project-description">
 	<h2>Proyect Description</h2>
 	<p> This webpage simulate a launch site for an online store.
-Here you will can watch different categories of the brand and his ubication through the Google Maps API.
+Here you will can watch different categories of the brand and his ubication through the Google Maps API for ubication of Store.
 	</p>
 </div>